smseerat/AIW-Azure-Well-Architected-Framework/00-GettingStarted.md

     ![](./media/gs-02.png "Resource groups")

-1. Now, click on the **Next** from lower right corner to move on next page.
+1. From here you will can perform the lab.